 Disclaimer: The content included on this website is intended to convey my opinion and to entertain the reader.
 Information here should not be quoted as fact.
 The opinions here are mine alone and in no way are intended to reflect the opinions of my family, my employer, my friends, or any other group regardless of my affiliation with that group.
 Any quotes attributed to public figures have been verified at more than one source.
 Conversations and events are recreated to the best of my recollection.
 In all circumstances, you should feel free to share a link to this website.
 Please do not lift content out of the website to republish without first gaining my permission.
 All content is copyrighted and protected.

 Yeah?
 I’ll tell you where you can go…

-The Body’s Heated Speech: I’m not big on poetry, but my friend Brian Dean Powers knocks out some powerful stuff.
+The Body’s Heated Speech: I’m not big on poetry, but my friend Brian Dean Powers writes some powerful stuff.

 Sleeping on the Diagonal: Humorously random ruminations on single life.

-Undercrust: Written by me under my alter ego Charley Rider for over two years.
-Lots of content, but most of my best stuff from this period is in my book.
+Undercrust: Written by me–under the pseudonym Charley Rider–for over two years.
+Lots of content, but my best stuff from this period is in my book (which you should read).